vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 comment on that later.
 It's important that I describe my entire development process, and that starts with this first method.
 I summarized the problem as follows:

-Let's say that you start with one large start value (a time in seconds, likely we would start at time 0.0) and end some N seconds later.
+Let's say that you start with a start value (a time in seconds, likely we would start at time 0.0) and end some N seconds later.
 This forms a range from 0 through N, and we would want to create some kind of fireworks display so that the fireworks come on gradually starting at time zero, climax in the middle,